Dynamical System of Scalar Field from 2-Dimension to 3-D and its Cosmological Implication: Dynamical System of various Scalar Fields

 Where $F'=d F(X)/d x$ and $F''=d^2 F(X)/dx^2$, they both are the functions of $x$.
 Using Eq.(\ref{eqs33}) and Eq.(\ref{eqs34}), we can also rewrite the dynamical system Eq.(\ref{eqs27}), Eq.(\ref{eqs28}) and Eq.(\ref{eqs29}) from the dependent variables $(x, y, \lambda)$ directly to the observable quantities $(\Omega_{\phi}, \gamma_{\phi}, \lambda)$:

 where $\Xi=XF_{XX}/F_X=(xF''-F')/2F'$.
 We have pointed out the relationship between quintessence and K-essence in previous section. k-essence model described by Eq.(\ref{eqs7}) with a linear kinetic function $F(X)=X+1$ can reduce to any quintessence model described by Eq.(\ref{eqs5})\cite{4}.
 So all quintessence model with any potentials can be considered as the special cases of k-essence model.
 Moreover, it proved that the correspondence of the exponential potential $V(\phi)=V_0 e^{-\lambda\phi}$ in quintessence model is exactly the inverse square potential $V(\phi)=(\frac{1}{2}\kappa \lambda \phi-c_1)^{-2}$ in k-essence model.
-We think this is the reason that the dynamical system Eqs.(\ref{eqs9}-\ref{eqs11})(or Eqs.(\ref{eqs14}-\ref{eqs16})) of quintessence reduces to two-dimensional autonomous system for exponential potential($\Gamma=1$) while the same situation happens for inverse square potential ($\Gamma=3/2$) in tachyon and k-essence model.
+This can explain why the dynamical system Eqs.(\ref{eqs9}-\ref{eqs11})(or Eqs.(\ref{eqs14}-\ref{eqs16})) of quintessence reduces to two-dimensional autonomous system for exponential potential($\Gamma=1$) while the same situation happens for inverse square potential ($\Gamma=3/2$) in tachyon and k-essence model.
 Author had considered another non-canonical scalar field lagrangian defined as $L_{\phi}=Vf(B)$ with $B=X/V$\cite{Tamanini2014}.
 It also includes the canonical quintessence if we chose $f(B)=B-1$.

 Let us discuss whether Eqs.(\ref{eqs35}-\ref{eqs37}) could be considered as an autonomous system.
 Firstly, we realized that the variables $x$ and $y$ still appear in Eq.(\ref{eqs36}) because we do not know the detailed form of function $F(X)$ and can not figure out the solution of $x$ and $y$.
 However, from Eqs.(\ref{eqs33}-\ref{eqs34}), we are sure that variables $x$ and $y$ are the functions of variables $\Omega_{\phi}$ and $\gamma_{\phi}$.
 Since $\Xi(=XF_{XX}/F_X=(xF''-F')/2F')$ is a function of $x$, it is also a function of $\Omega_{\phi}$ and $\gamma_{\phi}$.
 Secondly for the potential related parameter $\Gamma$, if we consider $\Gamma$ as a function of $\lambda$ just similar with tachyon scalar field in subsection 3.2, Eqs.(\ref{eqs35}-\ref{eqs37}) can eventually become a three-dimensional dynamical autonomous system for any k-essence models, and then we can easily study the critical points and the dynamical evolution beyond the inverse square potential.